kylebarron/keplergl_cli/README.md

 pip install keplergl_quickvis
 ```

-This package has dependencies on `geojson` and `shapely`.
-If you get errors when
+This package has dependencies on `geojson`, `shapely`, and `geopandas`.
+If you
-installing this package through pip, it may be easier to first install `geojson`
+get errors when installing this package through pip, it may be easier to first
-and `shapely` through Conda, then installing this package.
+install dependencies through Conda, then installing this package.
 I.e.:

 ```
-conda create -n environment_name python geojson shapely -c conda-forge source activate environment_name pip install keplergl_quickvis
+conda install geojson shapely geopandas -c conda-forge pip install keplergl_quickvis
 ```